 She held senior roles at Merrill Lynch, Aviva and Santander before setting up her first business, The Platforum, in 2008.
 She sold the business to Centaur Media and left in 2014, launching Boring Money in July 2015.

 “I really believe that investments can help many people put their money to better use and create some decent returns.
 But the old guard make it so confusing and so boring that most people are sticking their heads in the sand.
 I want to make finance more accessible.
 I want to name and shame the dodgy.
 And I want to help give people the confidence to trust their money to the good guys who are doing it well.
-If we all just leave it in our current accounts, there’s only one winner…….and that is not you and it’s not me!”
+If we all just leave it in our current accounts, there’s only one winner – and that’s not you and it’s not me!”

-Off her soapbox, she is a Mum to 2 young kids and a fussy cat called Mog, has a thing for red shoes, is a happy and bad surfer and has a passion for India.
+Off her soapbox, she is a Mum to 2 young kids, a fussy cat called Mog and a young pup called Ruffy.
+Holly has a thing for red shoes, is a happy and bad surfer, and has a passion for India.
 She cheerfully eats sugar, drinks coffee and likes wine.